pelavarre/less-beeps/easter-eggs.md

 ## Easter Eggs we have coded but not named

+### Beware

+This work is experimental, and Python in the Terminal is a sharp scalpel

+Please do show up prepared for when software goes wrong in its usual ways.
+In particular, you can lose your whole Terminal Window, not just one Tab or Pane of the Window.
+And we can imagine you could lose more than one Tab of a Browser, if you're running Python there

+This last happened to us near to 12n Fri 7/Nov.
+Python running in one Tab of a macOS iTerm2 Window hung the whole Window

 ### 3+ Eggs

 1 ) There may be more than nine games, or less than one